catherineyeh/bomb-jack/README.md

 # bomb-jack
-Required: De1-Soc board, VGA adapter, monitor
+Required: De1-Soc board, VGA adapter, monitor \n
-Press KEY[0] to start,
+Press KEY[0] to start, \n
 Turn on SW[0] to start timer to proceed to next level